 Welcome, how can we help you?

 Yes, extra virgin olive oil is cold pressed olive oil.
 For it to be considered cold pressed, normal standards require the extra virgin olive oil to be extracted at temperatures below 80.6 °F. Our olive oils are pressed at even lower temperatures, around 70°F. While lower temperatures produces lower yields, it produces higher quality olive oils that are higher in antioxidants and nutritional benefits.
-In reality, the term cold pressed is an overused term with romantic notions of olives pressed on a traditional mill.
-Most olive oils today are processed in a centrifuge, which actually protects the olive oil from degrading at a faster rate had it been processed in a traditional mill.
+In reality, the term cold pressed is an overused term with romantic notions of olives pressed on a traditional stone mill.
+Most olive oils today are processed in a centrifuge, which actually protects the olive oil from degrading at a faster rate had it been processed on a traditional stone mill.

 Our olive oils come from all around the world!
 We order ultra-premium extra virgin olive oil imported from both hemispheres which produce counter to one another.
 This enables us to supply the freshest olive oils available within the world not once, but twice yearly.
 This translates to the freshest extra virgin olive oil from countries including Australia, Chile, Greece, Italy, Peru, Portugal, Spain, South Africa, Tunisia as well as oils produced in California.

 We believe there are two factors to finding the best olive oil.
 These factors are knowing the chemistry analysis of the olive oil and your own personal taste.
 Find out more over here!